When it comes to divorce, emotions understandably run very high.

 The lawyer can get past and be unaffected by the emotional aspect of the case and deliver a sound legal opinion, focused on identifying and attaining the best outcomes for the client.

 Now, to be clear, this “emotion stuff” doesn’t just apply to women.
 Men, too, need find a way to be rational during a divorce.

 For men, I most commonly find they, one, feel a sense of guilt about their role in the break up of the marriage or, two, don’t want the marriage to end and feel heartbroken.

 In either case, these emotional men often give too much.
 Later, once the dust has settled and the emotions have subsided, they feel a sense of unfairness and remorse.

 The end result: they’re forced to return to court years later, asking the judge to change one or more terms of their divorce decree.

 Yet, that endeavor, of returning to court for a modification of the decree, is no cake walk.
 Unless the two sides agree to the changes, then it’s usually quite challenging and expensive to seek a modification.
 Plus, in certain circumstances, a modification is not even possible under the law.

 So for those feeling that sense of guilt or heartbreak, do you see the importance and value of getting legal advice and guidance regarding the fairness of a potential divorce settlement?

-When we set the emotional stuff aside, divorce is just a series of tough questions.
+When we set the emotional stuff aside, divorce can be viewed as a series of really tough questions.

 Divorcing spouses must figure out: